Impact of Low or Negative Interest Rates on Global Growth

 - - - - - - - - - -

 The views and opinions expressed are those of the speaker and are current as of the video’s posting date.
 Video commentaries are general in nature and should not be construed as investment advice.
 Opinions are subject to change with market conditions.
 All performance information is historical and is not a guarantee of future results.
 For more information about Van Eck Funds, Market Vectors ETFs or fund performance, visit vaneck.com.
 Any discussion of specific securities mentioned in the video commentaries is neither an offer to sell nor a solicitation to buy these securities.
 Fund holdings will vary.
 All indices mentioned are measures of common market sectors and performance.
 It is not possible to invest directly in an index.
-Information on holdings, performance and indices can be found at vaneck.com
+Information on holdings, performance and indices can be found at vaneck.com.

 Investing involves risk, including possible loss of principal.
 An investor should consider investment objectives, risks, charges and expenses of the investment company carefully before investing.
 Please read the prospectus and summary prospectus carefully before investing.

 Van Eck Securities Corporation, Distributor

-335 Madison Avenue, New York, NY 10017
+666 Third Avenue, New York, NY 10017